-As one of Queensland's oldest racecourses, Taroom race days are a family affair and long held tradition of the town.
+As one of Queensland's oldest racecourses, Taroom race days are a family affair and long held tradition Former trainer and long-time of the town.

 People come from everywhere, sporting fashions on the field for the running of the Taroom Cup in September, Christmas races in December and occasional Winter races in June.